sunyatin/qna/README.md

 # :large_blue_diamond: Recipes

-## Re-running statistical analyses from data archives
+## Re-running statistical analyses using original data

-Assuming you are in `~/gitdir/qna`, if you want rerun the statistical analyses using the genetic data that were simulated for the original paper (*archives/*), just copy the "*Final.Blake*" directory to the current directory.
+Assuming you are in `~/gitdir/qna`, if you want rerun the statistical analyses using the genetic data that were simulated for the original paper, just copy the "*Final.Blake*" directory to the current directory.

 ```bash
 cp -r archives/Final.Blake .